McKinsey & Company: Structure

 McKinsey & Company was originally organized as a partnership before being legally restructured as a private corporation with shares owned by its partners in 1956.
-It mimics the structure of a partnership and employees are called "partners".
+It mimics the structure of a partnership and senior employees are called "partners".
 The company has a flat hierarchy and each member is assigned a mentor.
-Since the 1960s, McKinsey's managing director has been elected by a vote of senior directors to serve up to three, three-year terms or until reaching the mandatory retirement age of 60.
+Since the 1960s, McKinsey's managing director has been elected by a vote of senior directors to work up to three, three-year terms or until reaching the mandatory retirement age of 60.
 The firm is also managed by a series of committees that each has its own area of responsibility.

-By 2013, McKinsey was described as having a decentralized structure, whereby different offices operate similarly, but independently.
+By 2013, McKinsey was described as having a decentralized structure, whereby different offices operate similarly but independently.
 The company's budgeting is centralized, but individual consultants are given a large degree of autonomy.
-As a global firm McKinsey does not have a traditional "headquarters," but it is usually the home office of the current Managing Partner.
+As a global firm McKinsey does not have a traditional "headquarters"; the managing partner chooses his or her home office.